-At any point, when the cube has been appropriately cut, the data for that particular section can be rolled up, meaning more advanced calculation and formulas can be applied specifically to that subset of data.
+Rolling up can be done at any point when the cube has been appropriately cut.
+This enables more advanced calculation and formulas to be applied specifically to that subset of data.
 This may involve pivoting the entire section in order to view the data with a completely different focal point.

 Know the power of an OLAP database

 If you are a business analyst interacting with data, think about the difference in what “interactive” means when applied to OLTP as opposed to OLAP.
 Within an OLTP collection of databases, it would mean monitoring individual data points in a de-contextualized way presented in a granular, static list.
 It may provide answers to a highly specific and localised question but will not enable you to explore larger trends and truly understand why these trends exists.
 OLAP capability in a data warehouse is what truly enables interactive data exploration, seeing how the data fits together at the largest scale, across multiple dimensions allowing the truly impactful strategic-level business decisions to be made.